February 24, 2015 11:40 am

 Wait time information reduces passenger frustration.

-With this information, Brussels Airport has been able to provide optimum passenger service by displaying wait times on signs, websites and mobile applications, helping the passengers to reduce frustration and enjoy a more stress-free and pleasant transit experience by better utilizing wait times.
+With this information, Brussels Airport has been able to provide optimum passenger service by displaying wait times on signs, websites and mobile applications, helping the passengers to reduce frustration and enjoy a more stress-free and pleasant transit experience by better utilising wait times.

 Improving operation and passenger experience.